r1cc4rd0m4zz4/traNsLatorLaB/README.md

 - The sentencepiece library for providing efficient subword tokenization
 - The fasttext library for providing fast and accurate language identification
 - The sacremoses library for providing tokenization and detokenization utilities
+- The tiktoken library for providing efficient tokenization tools